 That said, we must draw some lines, correct?
 We can't just be friends with anyone?
 I wouldn't be friends with Hitler would I?

-But I also can't help feel that dividing ourselves into strict groups and declaring war on anyone we disagree with... well, this can't possibly work.
+But I also feel that dividing ourselves into strict groups and declaring war on anyone we disagree with... well, that can't possibly work.
 For any society to survive, there needs to be a certain forgiveness, a certain determined ignorance of the flaws of other people.
 Because we've seen the alternatives.
 And they aren't pretty.